-The University Ombuds program at UNC Charlotte is a confidential, independent, impartial, and informal resource for faculty and staff to informally work through challenging workplace problems, dilemmas and conflicts.
+The University Ombuds program at UNC Charlotte is a confidential, independent, impartial, and informal resource for faculty, staff, and graduate students to informally work through challenging workplace problems, dilemmas and conflicts.
 The office adheres to the International Ombuds Association Code of Ethics and Standards of Practice.

-The University Ombuds uses a number of interest-based techniques, such as coaching, facilitated discussions, and shuttle diplomacy, to help prevent problems from escalating and empower faculty and staff find productive, collaborative solutions to their own problems when appropriate.
+The University Ombuds uses a number of interest-based techniques, such as coaching, facilitated discussions, and shuttle diplomacy, to help prevent problems from escalating and empower faculty, staff, and graduate students find productive, collaborative solutions to their own problems when appropriate.